rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-faq.md

 Zero seconds.
 We recommend having the group cooldown being around 5 minutes (300 seconds) by default.

-### How does Autoscale moderate conflicting events?
+### How does Auto Scale moderate conflicting events?

 Cooldown timers are built in to the scaling group and the individual scaling policies, so that you can prevent too many servers from being